Gold and silver! Kiwis dominate shot put as untouchable Walsh defends title

 The defending champion has claimed his second straight shot put gold medal at the Commonwealth Games, essentially sealing victory with his first throw before applying an exclamation mark with his last at Alexander Stadium.

-Walsh opened the competition with a commanding effort of 21.98m, which surpassed the personal-best distances of everyone else in the field, and finished it off with 22.26m.
+Walsh opened the competition with a commanding effort of 21.98m, which surpassed the personal-best distances of everyone else in the field, and finished it off with a flourish 22.26m flourish.

-And the 30-year-old was joined on the podium by compatriot Jacko Gill, who won his first medal at a major championships by seizing silver with a new personal best of 21.90m
+The 30-year-old was joined on the podium by compatriot Jacko Gill, who won his first medal at a major championships by seizing silver with a new personal best of 21.90m.

 For Walsh, it provided the perfect capstone to a Games that began when he last week led out the New Zealand team at this same venue, carrying the flag alongside Joelle King.